indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Advanced/AdvancedDestinations.md

     }
 }
 ```
+*See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.*

 ## NavigationDestinations within Views

-This technique also allows us to construct and use fully functional views elsewhere in your view code.
+This technique also allows us to construct and use fully functional views elsewhere in our view code.
 Consider.
 ```swift
 struct RootHomeView: View {
     var body: some View {